ehsandavani/Petex/README.md

 # Petex
 Code for running Petex OpenServer commands in Python and Visual Basic.
+Information about OpenServer can be found on the [OpenServer wiki page](https://wiki.equinor.com/wiki/index.php/OpenServer).

 ## Visual Basic